Communications Authority of Kenya: History

 In 2015, the Authority shepherded the switchover from analog to digital television broadcasting, making Kenya among the first countries in Africa to meet the global deadline of 17 June 2015.
 This landmark initiative, though riddled with a series of litigation, has fundamentally opened up the world of broadcasting, providing consumers with diverse, rich local content and investors the space to invest in the vibrant broadcasting industry.

 The Authority has also overseen other groundbreaking initiatives such as the licensing of Mobile Virtual Network Operators (MVNOs) in the Kenyan market and the operationalisation of the Universal Service Fund, which is availing communications services to remote and hard-to-reach parts of the country.
 As of 2023, about 750,000 Kenyans had been connected to mobile network connectivity through construction of 108 towers across 127 sub-locations.
 About 117 others are being connected.
 A 2021 ICT Access Gap study showed that about 3.6% of Kenyans were not connected, translating to a population of about 1.7 million people.
 Others initiatives include a licensing and shared spectrum framework for Community Networks in Kenya.

 In 2019, the CA marked its 20 years of existence, during which tremendous strides have been achieved in the sector.

 In 2020, a new National ICT Policy was adopted, with an ambitious focus on embracing the digital economy, e-commerce and other new frontiers in cutting-edge technology.
 As of 2021, Kenya was undertaking 5G trials, beginning a new journey to exponential future ICT growth.

 In April 2022, the Government launched a ten-year Digital Masterplan to chart the country's digital course towards growth and innovation.
 The National Digital Masterplan 2022 – 2032 is the foundation of the country's digital transformation in the next decade, catalyzing the adoption of digital skills and guiding ICT developments and investments for local and external investors.

-The 2022 Government Digital Transformation Agenda (GoDTA) seeks to realize the Digital Superhighway by enhancing universal broadband by laying out 100,000 km of fibre optic cable, digitising at least 80% of government services; setting up twenty-five thousand (25,000) public wifi hotspots; development of eight (8) regional ICT hubs and centres of excellence, enhancement of data protection and cyber security management and catalysing the creative economy, amongst others.
+The 2022 Government Digital Transformation Agenda (GoDTA) seeks to realize the Digital Superhighway by enhancing universal broadband by laying out 100,000 km of fibre optic cable, digitising at least 80% of government services; setting up 25,000 public wifi hotspots; development of eight regional ICT hubs and centres of excellence, enhancement of data protection and cyber security management and catalysing the creative economy, amongst others.